kubernetes/enhancements/keps/sig-node/2371-cri-pod-container-stats/README.md

   Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?

+If the CRI implementation doesn't support the required metrics, and cAdvisor has container metrics collection turned off, it is possible the node comes up with no metrics about pods and containers.
+This should be mitigated by making sure that the kubelet probes the CRI implementation and enables cAdvisor metrics collection even if the feature gate is on.

 * **What specific metrics should inform a rollback?**

+The lack of any metrics reported for pods and containers is the worst case scenerio here, and would require either a rollback or for the feature gate to be disabled.

 * **Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?**
   Describe manual testing that was done and the outcomes.
   Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.

+The source of the metrics is a private matter between the kubelet, CRI implementation and cAdvisor.
+Since cAdvisor in embedded in the kubelet, the two pieces that could move disjointly are kubelet and CRI implementation.
+The quality of the metrics reported by the kubelet/CRI are dependent solely on the Kubelet's configuration at runtime.
+In other words, rolling back and upgrading should have no affect--if the upgrade broke metrics because the CRI didn't support them (and measures weren't taken to cause kubelet to fallback to cAdvisor), then a rollback (or toggling of the feature gate) would return the metrics from cAdvisor.

 * **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**
   Even if applying deprecation policies, they may still surprise some users.

+A piece of work for Beta is moving the source of the contents of `/metrics/cadvisor`.
+If users toggle the feature gate, prometheus collectors will have to move the URL.
+However, it's an expressed intention of the implementation to have the CRI report metrics previously reported by cAdvisor, so the contents should not change.

 ### Monitoring Requirements